tronglamitmo142/In-memory-key-value-store/README.md

         "message": "Key not found"
     }
     ```
-We addressed some problems about system design of the application:
+We addressed some problems/solutions about system design of the application:

 - We noticed that the application in running in several pods, so how to make sure data is saved in each pod is same (consistency).
 For example, we have a `{key1, value1}` is saved in pod 1.
-When request comming, Load Balancer will redirect the request to pod 2, which doesn't have `{key1, value1}` in in-memory store.
-It's not good idea in avaibility and consistency aspect.
+When request comming (get/set), Load Balancer will redirect the request to pod 2, which doesn't have `{key1, value1}` in in-memory store.
+It's not good idea in consistency aspect.

 - Another problem is, because the pods is emphemeral objects (will be destroyed and recreated anytime), and when the pod is destroyed, every in-memory data is gone.
 => We need to implement the persistent database solution for helping both GET and SET operation.
 In this assignment, I used `dynamodb` as the persistent database.

-- The third issues is, when user update the new value for the existing key, how to make sure that the value of the key is updated in every pod.
+- To increase the performance of the system, we use in-memory store.
+And, also, after every request, we update the key-value pair into the database to ensure consistency.
+We also add the refresh in-memory mechanism for ensuring consistency between the pods.
+In every unit of time (in the example 5 minutes), the in-memory store is refreshed.

 Update 25/04: I think the best answer must be using Pub-Sub model, But I relize this too late, so I will try to implement next day.
 For now, I implemented by using in-memory and database.